strudeljs/strudel/README.md

 ## Build

-Once you have repository cloned, building a copy of Quantum is really easy
+Once you have repository cloned, building a copy of Strudel is really easy

 ```
 npm install